UNH-CORE/2014-09-24-turbine-test-bed-demo/README.md

     git remote add origin {your-project-clone-URL}

-Update from the template can then be incorporated with
+Updates from the template can then be incorporated with

     git pull template master